Creative-Rural-Hub/ablution-block/architecture/README.md

-##Solutions for ablution block in terms of architectural form
+#Solutions for ablution block in terms of architectural form

+* Shape and form
+* materials